bbauska/UC-Davis-Inter-jQuery-old/README.md

 36. Video: Tablet Styles
 37. Video: Media Query for 1020 Pixels Wide
 38. Video: Media Query for 1200 Pixels Wide
-39. Video: Scription Site: Building Interactive Elements Challenges
+39. Video: Scription Site: Building Interactive Elements Challenges<br>
-Reading: Scription Finished Version
+Reading: Scription Finished Version<br>
-Reading: PDF of Presentations
+Reading: PDF of Presentations<br>

 ### Week Three:
-Introduction to Objects & Data in JavaScript
+<h4>Introduction to Objects & Data in JavaScript</h4>
 In this module, you will be introduced to the object literal and be able to demonstrate some of the ways to manipulate data inside objects.
 You will be able to develop good habits and processes that help with thinking about how to solve a programming problem, including breaking a problem down into smaller pieces.

 11 videos, 4 readings
 1. Video: Module Introduction
-2. Video: Introduction to Objects and Data in JS
+2. Video: Introduction to Objects and Data in JS<br>
-Reading: Start Files: Working with Objects in JavaScript
+Reading: Start Files: Working with Objects in JavaScript<br>
 3. Video: Objects Can Contain Arrays and Other Objects
 4. Video: Functions Inside Objects Equals Methods
 5. Video: Putting Objects and Functions Together
 6. Video: Data Formats - XML
-7. Video: Example File
+7. Video: Example File<br>
-Reading: PDF of Presentations
+Reading: PDF of Presentations<br>
-8. Video: Introduction to Pig Dice Game
+8. Video: Introduction to Pig Dice Game<br>
-Reading: Pig Dice Game Diagrams
+Reading: Pig Dice Game Diagrams<br>
 9. Video: Play the Game of Pig
 10. Video: Version One
-11. Video: Other Versions
+11. Video: Other Versions<br>
-Reading: PDF of Presentations
+Reading: PDF of Presentations<br>
-Discussion Prompt: Module 3 Reflection
+Discussion Prompt: Module 3 Reflection<br>

-Week Four:
+### Week Four:
-Building a Simple Game in JavaScript
+<h4>Building a Simple Game in JavaScript</h4>
 By building this game within this module, you will be able to practice the JavaScript you have already learned while constructing a script with more functions and complexity.
 You will be able to then extend the script in many creative ways.
 15 videos, 2 readings
 1. Video: Module Introduction
-2. Video: Introduction to the Game of Pig
+2. Video: Introduction to the Game of Pig<br>
-Reading: Start Files: Game of Pig
+Reading: Start Files: Game of Pig<br>
 3. Video: Start the Game
 4. Video: Set Up the Turn
 5. Video: Throwing the Dice